edthedev/edthedev.github.io/resume/index.md

 ---
 layout: layout.njk
-title: Resume - Edward Delaporte
+title: Resume - Edward C. Delaporte V
 eleventyNavigation:
   key: Resume
   order: 99
 ---

-# Edward C. Delaporte V

 I apply my deep understanding of computers and strong empathy for humans to make computers better at meeting the needs of humans.